git-town/git-town/website/src/introduction.md

 <br>

 Git is a very flexible source code management system.
-The Git CLI (rightfully) supports all possible ways of using Git, each one equally well.
-Git provides basic commands which you can use to implement your particular Git workflow.
+The Git CLI (rightfully) supports all possible ways of using Git equally well.
+Git commands are generic building blocks for implementing your specific Git workflow.
 This generic design can make using the vanilla Git CLI repetitive in real life.
-As the screencast above demonstrates, typical development activities like creating, synchronizing, or shipping a feature branch require running multiple, sometimes dozens of Git commands.
+As the screencast above demonstrates, typical development activities like creating, synchronizing, or shipping a feature branch can require running dozens of Git commands.

 Git Town adds higher-level Git commands that implement typical steps in the lifecycle of Git branches as a single command.
 Git Town's commands are